PipHoward/data-sharing-soe/_episodes/intro.md

 missingDependencies: []
 dependencies: []
 originalRepository: mjaquiery/jspsych-born-open-data
-summary: A friendly welcome to the workshop, a little bit of housekeeping, and an overview of what we'll be doing.
+summary: A friendly welcome to the workshop and an introduction to data sharing.
 duration: 30

 ---